-What can I do if my partner has this attachment style?
+What can I do if my partner has a dismissive attachment style?

 Ask yourself if you’re an anxious attacher.
 Anxious attachers and dismissive attachers are often drawn to each other.
 Anxious attachers get their suspicions that they’re not worth love confirmed by dismissive attachers, and dismissive attachers get their suspicions that all partners are annoyingly clingy confirmed by anxious attachers.
 So even though they might think they’re not looking for each other, they can subconsciously seek each other to confirm their views of how relationships work.
 If you are an anxious attacher, then you have just as much work to do on yourself than you have to do with your partner.
 But nevertheless, there are some strategies to keep in mind if you’re dealing with a dismissive attacher: